marczaku/204-cpp-oop/01-classes/README.md

   - this variable will be provided by the user in the constructor
   - and set a limitation on how long this string can ever become
   - it may not be exceeded as the user appends more to this string
+  - assign it to the data member within the constructor
 - `xxx buffer;`
   - the buffer is used to store the characters of this string
   - you can use `maxSize` for the size of the buffer